emilyhorsman/react-from-scratch/Part0.md

 	That `<ul>` tag we wrote becomes an unordered list Element in the DOM.
 )
 You may also notice the `bind` call.
 If this is new to you, check out the [MDN page](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_objects/Function/bind) on it.
 Particularly the examples.
+Essentially, when the `renderEvents` function is eventually called (when we get data back from the API), it will receive the `container` reference as an argument.

 #### Rendering Stuff